 The PGC Primer offers a brief introduction to various topics that impact users.
 It includes recommendations developed by PGC users over the years.

 There are three standard growing media available for PGC users.
 Custom mixing of growing media is available; please discuss your requirements with the PGC manager.

 Mineral soil, Canadian Sphagnum peat moss, and washed concrete sand are blended on a 1:1:1 by volume ratio.
 The wetting agent Aqua-Gro 2000G is added to the mix at the rate of one pound per cubic yard.
 This additive allows for easier initial watering of the mix.
 MSU mix is aerated steam pasteurized using the Lindig soil treatment system for one hour at 70C.
 Soil test results (December 2020) for MSU mix show a pH of 7.4 and EC of 1.0 dS/m.
 Test results will vary as the mineral soil component is purchased from a private vendor and is often a composite of various soils found in the Gallatin valley.
-For more comprehensive test results, please contact David Baumbauer at firstname.lastname@example.org.

 Sunshine Mix #1